mixxxdj/manual/source/chapters/configuration.rst

   Click :guilabel:`Select Folder` and Mixxx will scan your music library.
   Depending on the size of your library this could take some time.
-All the supported music files Mixxx detects will be listed in the :ref:`library-root`.
+All the supported music files Mixxx detects will be listed in the :ref:`library-tracks`.

   If you want to refresh your library (for example because you added or moved files), you can do this with :menuselection:`Library --> Rescan Library` in